GoktugGuvercin/Linear-Algebra/Vector Spaces/README.md

 $$ Rank(A) = Dim(col \\, \\, space) = Dim(row \\, \\, space) \rightarrow Rank(A) = 2$$

-In this case, we conclude that only $2$ column vectors in the matrix are independent.
+These outcomes also help us to understand that only $2$ column vectors in the matrix are independent.
 The column space spanned by these $2$ column vectors refers to a $2$ dimensional plane inside $R^3$.